WOE011

 Cosmopolitan yet homely, dedicated to their craft, The Cat’s Miaow always felt a little like a group moving in slow motion, using that pace and focus fully to embrace the art of the perfectly stated pop song – every element in place, no flash and no fuss, no excess, just the core of the thing.
 Few managed to tease such fierce poetry from such understated, elegant means.
 From Australia or anywhere - Jon Dale

-1. Hollow Inside 2.
+TRACKLISTING:1.
+Hollow Inside 2.
 Light the Beacon 3.
 Not Like I Was Doing Anything 4.
 Note On The Table 5.
 You Know It's True 6.
 What Time Is It There?
 7. I Can't Sleep Thinking You Hate Me 8.
 Smitten 9.
 Portland, Oregon 10.
 Let Me Brush the Hair From Your Face 11.
 Stay 12.
 Shoot The Moon 13.
 Barney & Me 14.
 Firefly 15.
 LA International Airport 16.
 Crying 17.
 If Things Had Been Different 18.
 I Take It That We're Through

 BONUS 7"***: